DanIsraelMalta/GLSL-CPP/README.md

 * 'begin', 'rbegin', 'cbegin', 'crbegin', 'end', 'rend', 'cend', 'crend' allow element wise iteration.
 * 'length' method returns number of elements in vector.

-Although it is obvious, I should write it anyway - all the above utilities are available in all VectorBase children.
+Although it is obvious, I should write it anyway - all the above utilities are available in all the specialized vectors.

-### 2 elemens vector (replicate a GLSL builtin; inherits from 'VectorBase')
+### 2 elemens vector (replicate a GLSL builtin)

 the following 2 elements vectors are available:
 * Vector2<T> - a general 2 elements vector.